\\\ Dog Walking

 Local parks, especially in cities, can be subject to PSPO orders, limiting the number of dogs being walked and timed restrictions.
 Check your local authority and council website for animal and pet information if new to dog walking or the area.

 Days off from work or weekends provide the perfect opportunity to take your pet on longer excursions and days out and there are several national sites offering ideas such as The Outdoor Guide, Walks Near Me and National Trust.
+Books such as Countryside Books stocked by Waterstones whether it be a stroll or hilly walk and Ordnance Survey have a host of helpful maps, guides and useful walking gadgets for dog walking days out or holiday breaks.

 9 Best Dog Walking Tips